oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > provided by this specification, some information in the Application Message can be lost, and applications which depend on this information might not
 > work correctly.

-[The Client MUST NOT send more than one QoS 1 or QoS 2 PUBLISH packet for which it has not received PUBACK, PUBCOMP, or PUBREC with a Reason Code of
+[The Client MUST NOT send more than one QoS 1 or QoS 2 PUBLISH packet for which it has not received PUBACK, PUBCOMP, or PUBREC]{.mark} [with a Reason
-128 or greater from the]{.mark} [Server]{.mark} \[MQTT-3.3.4-7\].
-If it receives more than one QoS 1 or QoS 2 PUBLISH packets where it has not sent a
-PUBACK or PUBCOMP in response, the Server uses a DISCONNECT packet with Reason Code 0x93 (Receive Maximum exceeded) as described in [[section
+Code of 128 or greater from the]{.mark} [Server]{.mark} \[MQTT-3.3.4-7\].
+If it receives more than one QoS 1 or QoS 2 PUBLISH packets where it has not sent a PUBACK or PUBCOMP in response, the Server uses a DISCONNECT packet with Reason Code 0x93 (Receive Maximum exceeded) as described in [[section
 4.12]{.underline}](#handling-errors) Handling errors.
 Refer to [[section 4.9]{.underline}](#flow-control) for more information about flow control.

 > **Informative comment**